jclapis/quantum-course-docs/docs/quantum-algorithms/qft.md

 $$

 The coefficient $a$ controls the amplitude, $f$ controls the frequency, and $p$ controls the phase.
-If you have the equation, determining thsoe three components is trivial.
+If you have the equation, determining those three components is trivial.
 For simple waves like this, it's also easy by just looking at the graph.
 But our solar panel output graph doesn't look nearly this smooth and uniform.
 It's got lots of ups and downs and fluctuations.